Odisha: Subdivisions

 Odisha has been divided into 30 districts.
 These 30 districts have been placed under three different revenue divisions to streamline their governance.
 The divisions are North, Central and South, with their headquarters at Sambalpur, Cuttack and Berhampur respectively.
 Each division consists of ten districts and has as its administrative head a Revenue Divisional Commissioner (RDC).
 The position of the RDC in the administrative hierarchy is that between that of the district administration and the state secretariat.
 The RDCs report to the Board of Revenue, which is headed by a senior officer of the Indian Administrative Service.

-Each district is governed by a collector and district magistrate, who is appointed from the Indian Administrative Service or a very senior officer from Odisha Administrative Service.
+Each district is administered by a Collector and district magistrate, who is appointed from the Indian Administrative Service or a very senior officer from Odisha Administrative Service.
 The collector and district magistrate is responsible for collecting the revenue and maintaining law and order in the district.
 Each district is separated into sub-divisions, each governed by a sub-collector and sub-divisional magistrate.
 The sub-divisions are further divided into tahasils.
 The tahasils are headed by tahasildar.
 Odisha has 58 sub-divisions, 317 tahasils and 314 blocks.
 Blocks consists of Panchayats (village councils) and town municipalities.